 The Equality Act 2010 sets out the legal requirements for employers.
-The provisions of the Equality Act not only make it unlawful to discriminate against disabled individuals without justifiable reason but also when considering applicants with disabilities, the Council should note the positive obligation to make reasonable adjustments to ensure that a disabled person is not disadvantaged in the recruitment process because of their disability.
+The provisions of the Equality Act not only make it unlawful to discriminate against disabled individuals without justifiable reason but also when considering applicants with disabilities, managers should note the positive obligation to make reasonable adjustments to ensure that a disabled person is not disadvantaged in the recruitment process because of their disability.
 This could be by, for example, ensuring that arrangements are made to facilitate attendance at interview.
-There is also a requirement that the Council makes reasonable adjustments to the workplace or working arrangements.
-The Council has a Reasonable Adjustment Policy, which can assist managers in this process.
+There is also a requirement that managers make reasonable adjustments to the workplace or working arrangements.
+The Council has a Reasonable Adjustment Scheme, which can assist managers in this process.